Discover Gironde : Sports and leisure

 River tourism

 100 kilometers from the ocean, river tourism on the Garonne is booming.
-What an incredible sight to see the gigantic ocean liners dock right in the heart of Bordeaux!
-During the summer months, the Port de la Lune welcomes a huge influx of tourists, who can reach the city's historic center in just a few minutes on foot.
+What an incredible sight it is to see the gigantic ocean liners dock right in the heart of Bordeaux!
+During the summer months, the Port de la Lune welcomes a huge influx of tourists, who can walk to the city's historic center in just a few minutes.

 River cruise companies also offer stopovers in Pauillac, Blaye, Libourne or Cadillac on their itinerant tours.